-This recipe is a sneak preview from Well Fed 2: More Paleo Recipes For People Who Love To Eat (available in October… YAY!).
+This recipe is from my cookbook Well Fed 2: More Paleo Recipes For People Who Love To Eat.
 And although this recipe is a tiny bit of a project, it rewards you with enough tender, succulent meat to last for several meals — and it can be frozen, too, so you can defrost Italian love anytime you need a food hug.
 The balsamic vinegar gives the slow-simmered sauce just the right zing, and pork chops, Italian sausage, and beef meatballs infuse the sauce with flavor while, in turn, taking on the tang of tomato and garlic.

 Old School Italian Meat Sauce